9 Fun Things to Do in Cape Town, South Africa

 Hike the Lion's Head Trail

 If you are looking for the best view of Cape Town, you should definitely hike to the top of the Lion’s Head.
-From here, you have an amazing view over the city, the Table Mountain, the Atlantic Ocean and the surrounding landscapes.
+From here, you have an amazing view of the city, Table Mountain, the Atlantic Ocean, and the surrounding landscapes.

 Climb Lions Head Mountain, with the table mountain in the back